eric-eq/SAA-Stations/README.md

-# Sydney-Stations
+# Seismological Association of Australia Stationxml files
-Sydney station stationxml files for UoM Seismosphere server
+SAA stationxml files for the UoM Seismosphere server